httpwg/http-extensions/draft-thomson-http-encryption.md

    PRK = HMAC-SHA-256(salt, IKM)
 ~~~

-AEAD_AES_128_GCM requires 16 octets (128 bits) of key, so the length (L)
+AEAD_AES_128_GCM requires a 16 octet (128 bit) content encryption key, so the
-parameter of HKDF is 16.
-The info parameter is set to the ASCII-encoded string
+length (L) parameter to HKDF is 16.
+The info parameter is set to the
-"Content-Encoding: aesgcm128".
-The second step of HKDF can therefore be
+ASCII-encoded string "Content-Encoding: aesgcm128".
+The second step of HKDF can
-simplified to the first 16 octets of a single HMAC:
+therefore be simplified to the first 16 octets of a single HMAC:

 ~~~
-   OKM = HMAC-SHA-256(PRK, "Content-Encoding: aesgcm128" || 0x01)
+   CEK = HMAC-SHA-256(PRK, "Content-Encoding: aesgcm128" || 0x01)
 ~~~